 Another thing we like about Aspen was that you ski literally in to town.
 Descending Aspen’s ski runs, which funnel to a narrow gully, you look down on the quaint Victorian town.
 Ski Ruthie’s to the American Downhill course or shop Prada and the oodles of chi-chi designer shops – that was our conundrum – so we opted for both!

 Aspen Highlands was our third stop among Aspen’s awesome foursome.
-Highlands has a similarly expert reputation to Aspen, this is where the local powder hounds ski.
-The steep mountain has some of the best inbounds extreme skiing in North America.
+Highlands has a similarly expert reputation to Aspen, this is where the local powder hounds ski and Aspen’s wildest on mountain apres ski happens at Cloud 9.
+The skiing is wild too, the steep mountain has some of the best inbounds extreme skiing in North America.
 It’s lift serviced backcountry style terrain, a sweet blend.

 Last of Aspen’s mountains is Buttermilk, which was hosting the X-Games during our visit.
 This is the smallest and tamest, a great spot for beginners and kids.
 We skipped over Buttermilk because it was heavily populated with gen-Xers for the big event.